 The Entrepreneur’s Source Terry Powell Discusses Franchising vs. Independent Business Ownership

-The number of small businesses in America continues to grow – demonstrating that business ownership is a viable career for many people.
+Small businesses are a gigantic component to the U.S. economy, comprising nearly half of America’s GDP and generating 63 percent of new jobs between 1993 and mid-2013, according to the U.S. Small Business Administration.
+As the number of small businesses in America continues to grow – demonstrating that business ownership is a viable career for many people.
 Business ownership is an optimal vehicle to success for those looking to leave corporate America and take control of their career.

 “In general, business ownership requires a large amount of personal investment and hard work to succeed, but the benefits of success are never-ending,” said founder of The Entrepreneur’s Source Terry Powell.
-“Self-sufficiency through owning a business allows you to achieve your desired Income, Lifestyle, Wealth and Equity (I.L.W.E.)
-Goals, and the satisfaction of being in the driver’s seat of your own career path.”
+“Self-sufficiency through owning a business allows you to achieve your desired Income, Lifestyle, Wealth and Equity (I.L.W.E.™) Goals, and the satisfaction of being in the driver’s seat of your own career path.”

 There are many entrepreneurial paths that an aspiring business owner can take to achieve self-sufficiency, and business ownership isn’t the same for everyone.
 Among the first things for a hopeful business owner to contemplate is whether independent ownership or joining a franchise system is the right path to follow for their unique skillset and desires.